zehaowork/spotifyAPP/README.md

 # Spotify Search APP

-This is Spotify Search application that uses Spotify Web API to retrieve data and tkinter for application GUI This is an event-driven program
+This is Spotify Search application that uses Spotify Web API to retrieve data and tkinter for application GUI,it is an event-driven program.

 ## Getting Started